 Takeaways

-- Separate account-level and resource-level roles:
+- Separate account-level roles from resource-level permissions:

 💬 댓글